bludnic/bludnic/README.md

 # Connect with me 🌐

 For partnership, or if you need help installing the bot, don't hesitate to contact me.
-I'm always ready to help 😉.

 - 📧 [E-mail](mailto:opentraderpro@proton.me)
 - 💬 [Telegram](https://t.me/+cJLNxLSjcW83Njgy)